CodeWithJV/open-holochain-curriculum/slides/c1-plan.md

   - scripts for project
   - dependency files
  - (Image of folder structure)

+- How to start project using nix develop and npm start

 - Data in Holochain
  - Each peice of data in Holochain takes shape as a Record